 Map From Las Vegas, take I-15 North for 22 miles.
 Take exit 64, US-93 North and follow the road for 85 miles.
 12 miles past Alamo, NV there will see an intersection.
 Take Hwy 318 to the left and in less than a mile veer to the left and follow Hwy 375 (Extraterrestrial Highway).
 The town of Rachel is several miles along this road.
 Just after the intersection, you may see mile marker 34.5 on Highway 375.
 Groom Lake Road is to the left.
 This is NOT a road to explore (more on that later).

-The A'Le'Inn (pronounced alien) in Rachel is about all there is.
+The A'Le'Inn (pronounced alien) in Rachel is about all there is to see in town.
 You can try an Alien Burger.
-I haven't tried one but some say they are "out of this world!"

 On the Extra-Terrestrial Highway

 The State of Nevada renamed NV Hwy 375, "The Extraterrestrial Highway."
 But don't look for the sign.
-I heard that the State has removed it.
 What you will see is a shiny new Quonset hut with a gigantic shiny new alien figure beckoning you.
 This is the new home of the "Alien Research Center."
 Hours are limited so check before you go out there.
-It sounds like and up and coming place to get your Alien T-shirts and Alien Jerky.
-I have to say, the outside of the building was pretty shiny and impressive!
+It sounds like an up and coming place to get your Alien T-shirts and Alien Jerky.

 Should You Venture Down Groom Road

 Some tourists do make it quite a ways down Groom Road.
 There is a loop.
 It's unpaved and dusty.
 Here's what you might see when you travel Groom Road.
 It's probably not worth bothering the "camo dudes" or "Pave Hawk Security Dudes."

 The Pros and Cons of Visiting Area 51